gXiah/php-router/README.md

 ### In-depth description
 The router, after having been initialized, can be fed a URL formatted like so : `firstComponent/Second/.../LastComponent` <br>
 The parser loops through the URL by singeling out all the components, and executing a *Routing* on every one of them.
-As of the 27th of July 2020, this projects has only got one (default) routine, the *Colon routine* that interprets URL formatted like this : `component1/component2/component3:value1/.../lastCmp:lastValue` and returns the following array :
+As of the 27th of July 2020, this projects has only got one (default) routine, the *Colon Routine* that interprets URLs formatted like so : `component1/component2/component3:value1/.../lastCmp:lastValue` and returns the following array :
 - Module 	: 	component1
 - View		: 	component2
 - Params	: